sannasideup/mappingworkshop/README.md

 ### Bonus Odyssey.JS
 Bring your CARTO visualization into Odyssey.JS and tell a story.

-Use the following code to bring in your CARTO map:
+Use the following string to bring in your CARTO map:

 http://username.cartodb.com/u/username/api/v2/viz/key/viz.json